 The Saint’s Magic Power is Omnipotent Season 2 anime TV spoilers (plot summary/synopsis)

-The next time we watched Sei and friends, she’ll be heading out to purify a dying forest where precious medicinal herbs grow in clusters.
+The last time we watched Sei and friends, she headed out to purify a dying forest in Klausner’s Domain where precious medicinal herbs grow in clusters.
 Accompanied by knights and mercenaries, it was supposed to be an easy victory.

-But everything goes wrong when they have to deal with enemies that are immune to physical attacks!
-Will Sei be able to work another miracle with her Saint magic powers?
+But everything went wrong when they had to deal with slimes and other monsters spawned by the miasma swamp!
+Fortunately, Sei was able to work another miracle with her Saint conjury magic powers and restore the forest to its previous gory.

 After discovering that the Japanese food ingredients of her dreams can be found in the foreign country of Zaidera, her interest in the foreign nation grows.
 But events take an unexpected turn when a research-loving prince arrives from Zaidera as a foreign student.